OldSchoolMinecraft/OSM-Ess/README.md

 - /denybid - Denies a bid you have on hold.
 - /discord - Gives you the link to the discord server.
 - /forecast - Shows the weather forecast.
+- /highlightwarp - Sets an existing warp to a specific color from dark gray.
+- /home - Reformatted look of /home.
+- /homes - Paginated homes.
+(5 warps per page)
 - /ignorebroadcast - Toggle visibility of the auto broadcast messages.
 - /list - Reformatted look of online players.
 - /osmess endauction - Forcefully ends an auction